rackerlabs/technical-blog/_posts/2020-1-2-new-features-in-oracle-version-18c.md

 We recommend that you take advantage of these new features, such as using SQL cancelling to clear any identified sessions from the database.
-The read-only **ORACLE\_HOME** feature enables you to easily share the software across different deployments.
-With the introduction of private temporary tables, you can quickly create a temporary table without having to keep a track of it, because Oracle automatically drops it at the end of the transaction.
+The read-only **ORACLE\_HOME** feature enables you to share the software across different deployments easily.
+With the introduction of private temporary tables, you can quickly create a temporary table without having to keep track of it, because Oracle automatically drops it at the end of the transaction.
 Depending on what situation that you need to handle, you can use any of these features to save time.